FAQs

 -

 The training your dog receives will be dependent on whether it specializes as an area search dog, human remains detection, or a trailing dog, but all dogs must be well-socialized and obedience trained.
-They also need agility training so they can safely negotiate obstacles in the wilderness and disaster rubble.
-The dog must be able to swim.
+They also need agility training so they can safely negotiate obstacles in the wilderness.

 -